networknext/next/docs/setup_semaphoreci.md

 5. Trigger a build and verify that it succeeds

-Make asy change in your forked repository and push it to origin.
+Make any change in your forked repository and push it to origin.

 Semaphore will automatically trigger a build: